MikaelMayer/Editor/README.md

   ![Demo of image drop](/drop-image.gif?raw=true)

-To customize where to save the image (e.g. in the top-level folder `media/images`), add the following to you document's header:
+To customize where to save the image (e.g. in the top-level folder `media/images`), add any of the following to you document's header.
+If you omit `file-type`, it will specify the storage location for all files using the API `editor.uploadFile`.

     <meta editor-storagefolder="media/images" file-type="image">